LeonardoGentile/react-mobx-router5/README.md

 **Description**

-Function that generates a higher-order component to wrap a *route node* component.
+Function that generates an higher-order component to wrap a *route node* component.
-This function should be used to decorate route nodes components, that is those having children routes, see router5 documentation on these concepts if you are not familiar with them.
+This function should be used to *decorate* **route nodes** components, that is, those routes having children routes, see [router5 documentation](http://router5.github.io/docs/understanding-router5.html) on these concepts if you are not familiar with them.

 **Signature**